1-motives and admissible variations of mixed Hodge structures: Introduction

-is essentially surjective, thereby providing a positive answer to André's question.
-Moreover we show that this functor is fully faithful, and hence yields an equivalence of categories between \begin{enumerate} \item the category of 1-motives over S, and \item the category of torsion-free, polarizable and \emph{admissible} variations of mixed Hodge structures over $S^\an$ of type (0,0), (-1,0), (0,-1), (-1,-1). \end{enumerate} Thus Theorem \ref{VMHS1mot} can be viewed as a relative version of Deligne's equivalence over $\CC.$ We then introduce the notion of global Mumford-Tate group $\mathrm{G}_{\vmhs^\ad (S)}(M)$ of a 1-motive $M$ over $S$ and using the theorem of the fixed part, we prove that the neutral connected component of $\mathrm{G}_{\vmhs^\ad (S)}(M)$ identifies with the Mumford-Tate group of the fiber $M_{s_0}$ at the generic point $s_0 $ of $ S$ (see Proposition \ref{MT}).
+Finally we introduce the notion of global Mumford-Tate group $\mathrm{G}_{\vmhs^\ad (S)}(M)$ of a 1-motive $M$ over $S$ and using the theorem of the fixed part, we prove that the neutral connected component of $\mathrm{G}_{\vmhs^\ad (S)}(M)$ identifies with the Mumford-Tate group of the fiber $M_{s_0}$ at the generic point $s_0 $ of $ S$ (see Proposition \ref{MT}).